 They want to delegate.
 They want an easy life and peace of mind.

-What was said in a 3000-word guide that took 20 minutes to read could have been said in a one-minute example vid; “You guys know what you're doing.
+What was said in a 3000-word guide that took 20 minutes to read could have been said in a one-minute example vid.
+“You guys know what you're doing.
 I'll trust you to crack on with it.”

 Don’t get me wrong.

-I’m not hating on long-form content — it’s my bread and butter yo — but it has to be the right content for the right offer, product, or service.
+I’m not hating on long-form content — it’s my bread and butter — but it has to be the right content for the right offer, product, or service.

 Social media takes time and it’s easy to fall into the trap of scheduling the same type of content each month.
 I've certainly done it when under pressure to get stuff out.

+The best newsfeeds are an exotic menagerie of different types of content.
 Think short, quirky videos.
 Think testimonials.
 Think timely memes.
 Think polls.
 Think content offers.
 Think case studies.
 Think competitions and prizes.
 Think user generated content.

 Above all else, think novelty.